Environmental Engineering

 About Environmental Engineering at UW

-At the University of Wyoming, the master's in environmental engineering is a flexible, interdisciplinary degree offered through the Department of Civil and Architectural Engineering and Construction Management and Department of Chemical Engineering that allows you to design a program leveraging the expertise of world-class faculty across these areas.
+At the University of Wyoming, the master's in environmental engineering is a flexible, interdisciplinary degree offered through the Department of Civil and Architectural Engineering and Construction Management and the Department of Chemical Engineering that allows you to design a program leveraging the expertise of world-class faculty across these areas.

 Work with teacher-scholars who are studying oil-and-gas-produced water; low-carbon renewable natural gas from coal and other biogenic reservoirs, engineered biological processes to convert waste to value-added products and sustainable wastewater treatment .
 Learn more about faculty members and just a fraction of their research in environmental engineering: